BlueBrain/atlas-splitter/doc/source/cli.rst

 Command line interface
 ======================

-Tools to split altas regions can be used through a command line interface.
+The tools for splitting atlas regions can be used through a command line interface.
 To check which commands are available, run::

     atlas-splitter --help